Travel to the Caribbean during Covid-19: What you need to know before you go - Local News 8

 Visitors are allowed to go only to “Resilient Corridors” designed specifically for tourists along with other licensed accommodations that meet Covid-19 safety standards.
 If you require a Covid test upon arrival, you must quarantine in your hotel or resort until you get a negative result.

-US CDC travel advisory: Level 3: High.
+US CDC travel advisory: Level 4: High.
 Make sure you are fully vaccinated before traveling to Jamaica.
+(Added on September 7).

 Find out more: Visit Jamaica | Online travel authorization form | US Embassy | CDC Jamaica advisory